bwsw/cloudstack-ui/config-guide.md

 ### Automatically generate secret key and API key for users

 Allows you to enable auto generation of secret key and API key for user upon the login if they are missing.
-By default, auto generation are enabled.
+By default, auto generation is enabled.

 For example,
 ```